Diet and Exercise Tips for Healthy Hearts

 - Consume fish and seafood at least two to three times per week.

 - Snack on raw, unsalted nuts and seeds.

 - Enjoy a little red wine in moderation.
 Stick to no more than two drinks per day (each drink is 100-140ml), with at least two alcohol free days per week.

-- Limit refined and processed foods such as biscuits, cakes, crackers, canned foods, takeaways, pies, donuts and the like.
+- Limit refined and processed foods such as biscuits, cakes, crackers, canned foods, takeaways.

 Get moving to keep your heart healthy